Threatening emails to Democratic voters spark investigations in Florida and Alaska

 “Two weeks ago I believe we had Google Cloud services drop us from their platform, so then we initiated a url transfer, which is still in process,” he said in an interview.
 “We kind of just never used it.”

 The technical data embedded in the emails do not make clear who was behind the barrage arriving in the inboxes of unsuspecting voters.

-Democrats in Alachua County, in north-central Florida, reported receiving the messages.
-So, too, did voters in southeast and southwest Alaska, according to Alaska Public Media, prompting voting rights organizations to put out a call on social media to voters in both states, asking them to report any threatening correspondence.
+Democrats in Alachua County, in north-central Florida, reported receiving the messages, according to interviews with several recipients.
+So, too, did voters in Alaska, said Casey Steinau, chair of the Alaska Democratic Party.
+Those targeted in appeared to be concentrated in southeast and southwest Alaska, according to Alaska Public Media, which reported that state elections officials had notified federal authorities.

+Kristen Clarke, president and executive director of the national Lawyers’ Committee for Civil Rights Under Law, said her organization had received at least one report of a similar email from a voter in Arizona.
+A spokeswoman for the Arizona secretary of state’s office did not immediately respond to a request for comment.

 Federal authorities, elections officials and experts in disinformation have issued dire warnings not just about voter intimidation but also about deceptive online campaigns playing up fears of intimidation tactics.